 Stimulants (Cocaine, Crack, and Methamphetamine)

-Stimulants are drugs that trigger an increase of dopamine – a “feel good” chemical messenger.
+Stimulants are a class of drugs that increase dopamine, a “feel good” chemical messenger.
 Dopamine affects the pleasure and reward center of the brain and can also affect movement, focus, and motivation.
 Stimulants are highly addictive and only require a small amount to cause an overdose.

-The warning signs of an abuse of stimulants could be: ²⁰
+The warning signs of an abuse of stimulants are: ¹⁷

 - Agitation